Below you will find answers to some of the Frequently Asked Questions.

 How many pictures will we get?

-The number of photographs taken depends on many things – the number of guests, hours of coverage, types of events.
+The number of photographs taken depends on many things – the number of guests, hours of coverage, etc. The average for a wedding is 600-700.

 How long does it take to get our images?

-As I don’t use third-party retouchers and post-process all images on my own, it takes up to 6 weeks for the online gallery to become available and up to 9 weeks to receive printed proofs and digital files.
-Upon final approval of album designs most albums are ready for delivery within twelve weeks.
+As I don’t use third-party retouchers and post-process all images on my own, it takes up to 6 weeks for the online gallery to become available and up to 8 weeks to receive printed proofs and digital files.
+Upon final approval of album designs most albums are ready for delivery within 10 weeks.

 Can we see the outtakes?